ptycho/ptypy/doc/rst/getting_started.rst

    >>> p.scans.MF.if_conflict_use_meta = True
    >>> p.scans.MF.data= u.Param()

-As data source we choose the *'test'* source.
-This will make ptypy use the internal :py:class:`~ptypy.core.data.MoonFlowerScan` class.
+As data source we have choosen the *'test'* source.
+That will make |ptypy| use the internal :py:class:`~ptypy.core.data.MoonFlowerScan` class.
-This class is a test class, that provides/ simulates diffraction patterns without explicitly using the generic :any:`SimScan` class.
+This class is meant for testing, and it provides/ simulates diffraction patterns without using the more complex generic :any:`SimScan` class.

 ::

    >>> p.scans.MF.data.source = 'test'

-We set the diffraction frame shape to a small value and only allow a hundred diffraction patterns at max.
+We set the diffraction frame shape to a small value (128x128px) and limit the number af diffraction patterns at 100.
 The :py:class:`~ptypy.core.data.MoonFlowerScan` instance will balance the diffraction patterns accordingly.